Heart & Lipids

 Frequently asked questions about Lp(a) testing

-What is the cheapest way to get a Lp(a) test?
+What is the cheapest way to get an Lp(a) test?

-Do I need a doctor's order to get a Lp(a) test?
+Do I need a doctor's order to get an Lp(a) test?

-No. The standalone Lp(a) test listed above includes the physician order in its price, so you can buy it online and have your blood drawn without your own doctor.
-You would only need your own doctor's order if you want to bill the test to insurance.
+No. The standalone Lp(a) tests listed above include the physician order in their price, so you can buy online and have your blood drawn without seeing a doctor first.
+You'd only need your own doctor's order if you want to bill the test to insurance.

 How often do I need an Lp(a) test?